debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

-Just to go through the details of every step, when we did the dot product along the second axis in the Merge layer, we are essentially trying to find the similarity between the two vectors, the context word and the target word.
-The reason for doing it this way, is because now you can think of contexts in different ways.
+Just to go through the details of every step, when we did the dot product along the second axis in the Merge layer, we are essentially trying to find the similarity between the two vectors, the context word, and the target word.
+The reason for doing it this way is because now you can think of contexts in different ways.
 A context may not be just the words it occurs with, but the characters it contains.
 The char n-grams can be context.
 Yes, this is where the fasttext word embeddings come in.
 More on that later in this post.

 But let's dive into contexts a bit more and how specific problems can specify contexts differently.
 Now may be in your task you can define contexts with not just words and characters, but with the shape of the word for instance.
 Do similarly shaped words tend to have similar meaning?
 May be "dog" and "cat" both have the shape "char-char-char".
 Or are they always nouns? pronouns? verbs?
 But you get the idea.